This command uses process substitution (<(command)) to pass the output of curl as a file-like input to bash. Let’s break it down:

 - Process Substitution (

-.- Instead of saving the script to disk, Bash treats the output as a temporary “file” for input.
+<(...))<(command)creates a temporary named pipe (FIFO) or /dev/fd file descriptor containing the output ofcurl.- Instead of saving the script to disk, Bash treats the output as a temporary “file” for input.

-without being saved to disk.
+bashwithout being saved to disk.

 - The script is executed directly by